-PERFORMANCE MEASURE REGIONAL TARGET METRIC AVAILABLE DATA SOURCES (">" sources are available now) DATA SCHEDULE Ffficiency 9 and pick-up trucks are zero- emission by 2030. (iii) 100% of public fleet work vehicles are zero emission by 2036 (with government incentives and technology available and subsidized). i) December of start we finitial approximate i) Survey/report from UCAOC E.com 2 to Efficiency & Practicality in Locating New Housing i) By 2021/22, start identifying top locations to survey/track for their access to essential destinations (i.e. study trip origin-destinations). ii) By 2023 have baseline "connectivity scores" for 40%or more of cities' and county's buildable parcels, including infill development. iii) Starting by 2022, 80% of all new permitted housing units are in places with safe, comfortable, and convenient access to employment, shopping, and recreation by walking, biking, rolling, or transit. iv) Starting by 2022, all new housing contributes to a countywide reduction in per capita VMT from cars. v) By 2023/24, all jurisdictions have adopted GP/zoning incentives for building in "highly connected" areas and for other climate-friendly i) Presence of start-up/initial progress. ii) Percentage of buildable parcels with baseline "connectivity scores."
-Track outcomes for underserved communities to gage success in investment equity. iii) Walkscore, Bikescore, and transit score within 1⁄4 or 1⁄2 mile radius of new housing.
-Track outcomes for underserved communities to gage success in investment equity. iv) Estimated VMT per capita from new housing. v) Number of jurisdictions with adopted General Plan/zoning incentives for GHG- friendly building/development (aligned with Climate Action Plan policies and measures). i) ~ Survey/report from HCAOG ii) > Travel time API (application programming interface), combined with General Plan Housing Elements. > Apps such as "15-Minute Neighborhood"iii (if needed, overlay maps with data from apps that score local roads for non-driver safety (e.g. Walkscore, Bikescore).
-(Open-source apps and data will only increase from now to 2035.) iii) Same as above (ii). iv) ~ Survey local jurisdictions' housing permits: VMT analyses from CEQA assessments, Climate Action Plans, VMT models, and other sources. v) ~ Survey of adopted plans, codes.
-Every 2 to 4 years Convenient Access to Destinations housing-development. i) By 2035, 60% of the county's population-equitably distributed regionwide-live in homes/ apartments/dorms where they can • Within urbanized clusters, the range of essential destinations that people can get to, in 25 minutes or less, by biking, walking, or transit.
-Track outcomes for underserved > Travel time API (application programming interface) Every 5- years
+PERFORMANCE MEASURE REGIONAL TARGET METRIC AVAILABLE DATA SOURCES (">" sources are available now) DATA SCHEDULE Efficiency & Practicality in Locating New Housing i) By 2021/22, start identifying top locations to survey/track for their access to essential destinations (i.e. study trip origin-destinations). i) Presence of start-up/initial progress. i) ~ Survey/report from HCAOG Every 2 to 4 years ii) By 2023 have baseline "connectivity scores" for 40%or more of cities' and county's buildable parcels, including infill development. ii) Percentage of buildable parcels with baseline "connectivity scores."
+Track outcomes for underserved communities to gage success in investment equity. ii) > Travel time API (application programming interface), combined with General Plan Housing Elements. > Apps such as "15-Minute Neighborhood5 (if needed, overlay maps with data from apps that score local roads for non-driver safety (e.g. Walkscore, Bikescore).
+(Open-source apps and data will only increase from now to 2035.) iii) Starting by 2022, 80% of all new permitted housing units are in places with safe, comfortable, and convenient access to employment, shopping, and recreation by walking, biking, rolling, or transit. iii) Walkscore, Bikescore, and transit score within 1/4 or 1/2 mile radius of new housing.
+Track outcomes for underserved communities to gage success in investment equity. iii) Same as above (ii). iv) Starting by 2022, all new housing contributes to a countywide reduction in per capita VMT from cars. iv) Estimated VMT per capita from new housing. iv) ~ Survey local jurisdictions' housing permits: VMT analyses from CEQA assessments, Climate Action Plans, VMT models, and other sources. v) By 2023/24, all jurisdictions have adopted GP/zoning incentives for building in "highly connected" areas and for other climate-friendly housing-development. v) Number of jurisdictions with adopted General Plan/zoning incentives for GHG- friendly building/development (aligned with Climate Action Plan policies and measures). v) ~ Survey of adopted plans, codes.
+Convenient Access to Destinations i) By 2035, 60% of the county's population-equitably distributed regionwide-live in homes/ apartments/dorms where they can safely, comfortably, and conveniently travel to everyday destinations by walking, biking, rolling, or transit/micro-transit, and 80% do by 2050.
+"Safe, comfortable and convenient travel" means people are able to travel: Within urbanized clusters, the range of essential destinations that people can get to, in 25 minutes or less, by biking, walking, or transit.
+Track outcomes for underserved communities to gage success in investment equity.
+Availability of transit trips within 150% of driving time.
+Track outcomes for underserved communities to gage success in investment equity. > Travel time API (application programming interface) Every 5- years